 Frederick Irwin Anglican School offers a wide range of ATAR Courses, General Subjects and VET Certificates suited to the needs of all students whether they are University or TAFE bound or seeking employment on graduating from Year 12.
-Curtin Uniready is taught in Year 12 for students to enable them with assured entry to many courses at Curtin and other WA universities.
+Curtin UniReady is taught in Year 12 for students to enable them with assured entry to many courses at Curtin and other WA universities.

 All courses offered at Frederick Irwin Anglican School are accredited School Curriculum and Standards Authority courses and successful completion of these will gain credit towards the Western Australian Certificate of Education (WACE).

 Years 11 and 12 students are provided with many support services to help them achieve their goals.
-After school tuition in many courses provides students with personalised support from their course teachers, supported by the popular Year 12 supervised study nights library.
+After school tuition in many courses provides students with personalised support from their course teachers, supported by the popular Year 12 supervised study nights at the library.
 Exposure to career opportunities and individual career advice encourages students to work towards achieving their goals.

 Students also have the opportunity to develop leadership skills, set goals, take responsibility for themselves and practically express Christian values through the extensive extra-curricular activities.
-A Japanese home-stay programme, a History and Politics and Law Sydney-Canberra trip, the Year 11 Camp, Outdoor Education camps, a Ski Trip and the Year 12 Ball are some of the extra-curricular opportunities available.
+A Japanese home-stay programme, a History and Politics and Law Sydney-Canberra trip, the Year 11 Retreat, Outdoor Education camps, a Ski Trip and the Year 12 Ball are some of the extra-curricular opportunities available.

 ATAR Pathway applies to a student who studies a minimum of eight paired ATAR course units (four ATAR subjects) in Year 12.
 This pathway may comprise a variety of subject options with the aim of suiting the academic needs and interests of the student whilst ensuring they meet requirements for WACE graduation and entrance into tertiary study, be that university, TAFE, an Apprenticeship or the workforce.